Arsenio Lacson: Death

 As mayor, Lacson had faced several attempts on his life.
 He twice disarmed gunmen who had attacked him, and survived an ambush as he was driving home one night.
-Around 5:40 P.M. of August 15, 1962, a hotel boy named Pablo Olazo, who was asked by Lacson to get him some ice, saw him almost at the end of his bed and he was profusely perspiring.
+Around 5:40 P.M. of April 15, 1962, a hotel boy named Pablo Olazo, who was asked by Lacson to get him some ice, saw him almost at the end of his bed and he was profusely perspiring.
 Olazo, then fetched for the aides of Lacson, and later called Mario Tintiangco, his personal physician, but it was Godofredo Banzon, who was the first doctor arrived around 5:50 in the afternoon.
 Around fifteen minutes later, Banzon pronounced Lacson dead.
 By that time, a secondary physician named Baltazar Villaraza arrived, and he and Banzon thought that the cause of Lacson's death was coronary thrombosis.
-Yet it would be a stroke that ended Lacson's life at the age of 49.
-Some sources claim that he was fatally stricken at a hotel suite while in the company of Charito Solis, but the records show that he was alone in his hotel room and did not log the name of Solis.
+Lacson died at the age of 49.
+Some sources claimed that he was fatally stricken at a hotel suite while in the company of Charito Solis, but the records show that he was alone in his hotel room and did not log Solis's name.
 Lacson was buried at the Manila North Cemetery.
-His official death caused by heart problems, surprised his remaining family members since they insisted that Lacson, a short time before his eventual demise, had underwent a routine medical check-up and the results showed that his heart was in perfect condition.
+His official cause of death surprised his relatives, claiming that Lacson had undergone a routine medical check-up shortly before his death, which showed that his heart was in perfect condition.

 Personal life

-Lacson was married to Luz Santiago and has 4 children.
+Lacson was only 21 when he married 18-year-old Sampaloc scion Luz Santiago in 1932 and had four children, including Gigi Santiago and Arsenio Jr.

 Legacy

-Numerous honors have been bestowed since the Mayor's passing.
-Places named after Lacson include the Lacson Underpass in Quiapo, while Plaza Goiti in Santa Cruz renamed into "Plaza Lacson", and Governor Forbes Avenue in Sampaloc and Santa Cruz was renamed into "Lacson Avenue".
-In Plaza Lacson is one of Lacson's statues; another statue was erected along Roxas Boulevard facing Manila Bay, this time of Lacson seated on a bench reading a newspaper, as he was a renowned journalist and reporter.
-Mayor Lacson was later honored with a statue outside the Manila City Hall as one of the finest statesmen in history.
+Places named after Lacson include the Lacson Underpass in Quiapo, while Plaza Goiti in Santa Cruz was renamed "Plaza Lacson", and Governor Forbes Avenue in Sampaloc and Santa Cruz was renamed "Lacson Avenue".
+In Plaza Lacson is one of Lacson's statues; another statue was erected along Roxas Boulevard facing Manila Bay, this time of him seated on a bench reading a newspaper.
+Lacson was later honored with a statue outside Manila City Hall.